liveahero-wiki/liveahero-wiki.github.io/contributing.md

 ## How to contribute

 For all potential wiki contributors, you must create a Github account beforehand (free plan is enough).
-If this is hosted with MediaWiki, we would have ask you to create wiki account as well, so please don't be discouraged by the need to create a new account.
+If this is hosted with MediaWiki, we would have ask you to create a wiki account as well, so please don't be discouraged by the need to create a new account.

 ### Edit a page